stevewatkins17/PythonForDataAnalysis/readme_3InterimProjects.md

 - database query results (relational/nosql)
 - api calls

-2. into any Python object
+2. Imported into any Python object
 The Python object could be:
 - pandas data frame
 - tuple of lists